a2life/Web_shogiboard/readme.txt

 sOnBoard: string indicating on board pieces for sente. default is initial setup for sente for no handicap game. ex.
 "11l,21n,31s,41g,51k,13p,22b"
 gOnBoard: string indicating on board pieces for sente. default is initial setup for gote for no handicap game. ex.
 "99l,28r"
-markerAt: string Indicating the grid that is highlighted. default is "out of the way", ex., "24" for position ２四
+markerAt: string Indicating the grid that is highlighted. default is "out of the way", ex., "24" for position ２四 file : when specified, the engine will parse the file and fill 'moves','sOnHand','gOnHand','sOnBoard','gOnBoard' parameters if they exists.

 Shogiboard layout is all in html and css. the general structural idea is